 Let a floor mirror double the sparkle from LED string lights.
 Simple trick with lots of payback.
 From ‘Popsugar‘.

-Let them experiment with their creativity and have fun with their space!Image Credits: Classy Clutter, Classy Clutter, Vintage Revivals , Project Nursery, Le Zoe Musings, Jenna Burger Design, Today's Creative Life, Design Dazzle, Popsugar
+Let them experiment with their creativity and have fun with teen bedroom decorating!
+If you enjoyed this post, try 18 DIY bed frames!Image Credits: Classy Clutter, Classy Clutter, Vintage Revivals , Project Nursery, Le Zoe Musings, Jenna Burger Design, Today's Creative Life, Design Dazzle, Popsugar